thinkshout/thinkshout/blog/_posts/2014-07-18-responsive-images-in-drupal-with-the-picture-module.md

 In today’s web device climate, you never know if your site will be viewed on a laptop, a tablet, a phone, an 84-inch 4k monitor, a Blu-ray player, a gaming console, or a [refrigerator](http://www.samsung.com/us/appliances/refrigerators/RF4289HARS/XAA "Seriously.").
 Most of us have probably experienced the frustration of using a website that displayed poorly because of its inbuilt assumptions about what the user’s screen would look like.
 The ability for your web content to adjust to its context---in particular, screen resolution---is critical to making sure you deliver the best web experience possible to every user.

-The tools and techniques to do so are known responsive web design (RWD).
+The tools and techniques to do so are known as responsive web design (RWD).
 One of the first high-profile sites to implement RWD was [The Boston Globe](http://www.bostonglobe.com/), which is a great example to take a look at.
-RWD in general is beyond the scope of this blog post; for today, we’ll focus on a specific bit of RWD that is a little tricky to handle in Drupal: responsive images.
+RWD in general is beyond the scope of this blog post.
+Today, we’ll focus on a specific bit of RWD that is a little tricky to handle in Drupal: responsive images.

 If you just did what I first did and typed [drupal.org/project/responsive_images](http://drupal.org/project/responsive_images) into your browser to see what popped up, you’ll see a module that is no longer actively maintained.
 [Many](https://www.drupal.org/project/adaptive_image) [responsive](https://www.drupal.org/project/cs_adaptive_image) [image](https://www.drupal.org/project/ais) [projects](https://www.drupal.org/project/resp_img) have come and gone over the last few years, with varying approaches and degrees of success; it’s a crowded space.